 You’re mainly working on restaurants in Brussels.
 In your eyes, what is special about the food and restaurant scene here?

 Buildings are less expensive in Brussels than in most other capital cities in Europe which makes it more affordable to invest and take chances like in HoReCa.
-We live in a culture where it’s easy to meet people and set up collaborations, it’s openminded, friendly and non-aggressive.
+Brussels offers a culture where it’s easy to meet people and set up collaborations, it’s openminded, friendly and non-aggressive.
 We help each other.
 Personally, I have my friends and family here, and I don’t really dream of going to other places.
 Brussels stays an organic city and the cultural diversity makes it is so rich.
 There are still many new things to do, a great potential.

 And when you’re not in one of your restaurants, what do you do around Brussels?